NTSB investigates American Airlines flight tipped by wind

-NEW YORK — Federal safety officials are investigating an American Airlines flight in which the plane tipped in strong wind and a wingtip hit a runway marker during takeoff from New York’s Kennedy Airport.
+NEW YORK — Federal safety officials are investigating an American Airlines flight in which the plane tipped in a strong wind and a wingtip clipped a runway marker during takeoff last week from New York’s Kennedy Airport.

 The pilots cut short the flight to Los Angeles and landed back at JFK about 30 minutes later.
 No injuries were reported.